Belarus Moves to Shut Down PEN Belarus

 PEN Belarus received notice of the ministry’s intent to liquidate the organization the same day the group released a report showing in increase in cultural rights violations in the country.

-The letter sent to PEN Belarus on July 22 reads:
+The letter received by PEN Belarus on July 22 reads:

 The Supreme Court of the Republic of Belarus initiated a civil case on the claim of the Ministry of Justice of the Republic of Belarus against the Republican Public Association ‘Belarusian PEN Center’ for liquidation.